 Flowers are a natural addition to a market farm or vegetable garden, and a beautiful way to increase revenue and extend the season.
 They have the same cultural requirements as vegetables, for the most part.
 Start them in the greenhouse as you would a vegetable or herb crop you intend to transplant.
 Outside, grow them in the same beds, rotating with other crops, with much the same tools, fertility, and irrigation.

 Flowers attract bees and other pollinators that help increase yields and quality of your other crops.
 And watch for the many beneficial insects that will hover around your flowers until they find some vegetable pests to prey on.
 Flowers attract people, too, with their colors and fragrances.
 They will beckon customers to a farmers' market stand and add value to a CSA share.
 Johnny's offers a wide selection of flowers that are easy to grow from seed, providing you with the best possible profits.
 And there's something for every season.

-In spring, offer a selection of bedding plants ranging from always-popular petunias to less common varieties such as Gem marigolds, Tapestry phlox and creeping zinnias.
+In spring, offer a selection of bedding plants ranging from always-popular petunias to less common varieties such as Gem marigolds, phlox, and the more diminutive zinnias.
 Create your own themed collections of plants and group them with colorful signs to explain the connection.
-Be imaginative and educational: Grandmothers Garden for heirlooms such as hollyhocks and morning glories; Butterfly Rest Stop for plants that migrating Monarchs feed on such as asclepias, tithonia, and zinnia; Glorious Garnish for edibles such as calendula and viola.
+Be imaginative and educational: Grandmother's Garden for heirlooms such as hollyhocks and sweet peas; Butterfly Rest Stop for plants that migrating Monarchs feed on such as asclepias, tithonia, and zinnia; Glorious Garnish for edibles such as calendula and viola.
 And don't forget the customers who don't have time or space to plant their own pots.
 Create instant gardens for patios and decks, mixing flowers, herbs and even vegetables in big containers.